Natural Home Cures Banner

 Peppermint

-The leaves and stems contain a oil that is used for its health properties.The plant itself can grow from 1 to 3 feet tall or more if it’s left alone, and not pruned.
+The leaves and stems contain an oil that is used for its health properties.The plant itself can grow from 1 to 3 feet tall or more if it’s left alone, and not pruned.
 It consists of purplish, square stems and oblong purplish leaves with pointed tips, distinct veins, and toothed edges.
 It produces small pink, white, or purple flowers at the end of each stem depending on the season.

 Medical Uses

-Gastritis, irritable bowl syndrome, motion sickness, cramps, sooth gastrointestinal tract, and generally improving digestive system: Drink ideally ½ an hour before meals on empty stomach or 1 to 2 hours after a meal.
+Gastritis, irritable bowel syndrome, motion sickness, cramps, soothe gastrointestinal tract, and generally improving the digestive system: Drink ideally ½ an hour before meals on an empty stomach or 1 to 2 hours after a meal.
+It has been known that peppermint herbal tea has been given to children for many centuries when they had an upset stomach.

 Treating bacteria, fungal, and viral infections: Rubbing the leaves and stem releasing its oil, on the infected areas of skin or drinking a tea for internal infections.